 React-vis is a library developed by Uber for React visualization.
 Uber is currently the largest organization that supports a data visualization library.

 This React-vis library is extremely simple to install and use, has outstanding documentation that is backed by Uber.
-With it, popular charts such as line, area, bar charts, pie chart, treemaps, and many others can be created quickly.
+With it, popular charts such as line, area, bar charts, pie charts, treemaps, and many others can be created quickly.

 The library doesn’t really need any prior knowledge of D3 or any other data visualization library and offers modular low-level building block elements such as the X/Y axis.
 A good fit and a very convenient library to consider for working with Bit.